-- 4. The following referenced documents are indispensable for the application of these Guidelines: - (a) "ISO 14064-3:2006 Greenhouse gases -- Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions" (hereinafter referred to as the "ISO 14064-3"); - (b) "Joint Crediting Mechanism Project Cycle Procedure" (hereinafter referred to as the "Project Cycle Procedure"); - (c) "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report" (hereinafter referred to as the "PDD and Monitoring Guidelines").
+- 4. The following referenced documents are indispensable for the application of these Guidelines: - (a) "ISO/IEC 17029:2019 Conformity assessment General principles and requirements for validation and verification bodies" - (b) "ISO 14064-3:2019 Greenhouse gases -- Part 3: Specification with guidance for the verification and validation of greenhouse gas statements" (hereinafter referred to as the "ISO 14064-3"); - (c) "Joint Crediting Mechanism Project Cycle Procedure" (hereinafter referred to as the "Project Cycle Procedure"); - (d) "Joint Crediting Mechanism Guidelines for Developing Project Design Document and Monitoring Report" (hereinafter referred to as the "PDD and Monitoring Guidelines").